RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-System.md

 #### Can I develop a plugin using other programming languages?

-Sure you can! just follow the steps to add a plugin adding the bash template and then from bash filet you can perform calls to external stuff in python, ruby or whatever.
+Sure you can! just follow the steps to add a plugin adding the bash template and then from bash file you can perform calls to external stuff in python, ruby or whatever.

 #### More information